djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 2. each observation's relation to every other observation;
 3. the mean constraint.

-This is why the full matrix $\Gamma$ or covariance matrix $C$ is necessary.
+This is why kriging needs the full matrix $\Gamma$, or equivalently the full covariance matrix $C$.

----

-## 8. Kriging as a spatial prediction surface
+## Kriging as a spatial prediction surface

-In practice we usually predict at many grid locations.
+In practice, predictions are usually made at many grid locations.

 For every grid location $s_0$: